jackmayhew/loon/README.md

 ## 🦆 About

-Shop without the hassle of searching for Canadian alternatives.
-Instead of spending time googling "Canadian version of...", Loon does the work for you with one click.
+Shop without the hassle of manually searching for Canadian alternatives.
+No extra tabs.
+No Google marathons.
+Just Canadian alternatives that show up right when you need them.

 ## 🧰 Features